htcondor/htcondor/docs/users-manual/special-environment-considerations.rst

       +IwdFlushNFSCache = False

-in the job’s submit description file.
+in the job's submit description file.
 See page \ `Job ClassAd Attributes <../classad-attributes/job-classad-attributes.html>`__ for a definition of the job ClassAd attribute.